LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-interfaces/README.md

 The main differences between interfaces and abstract classes are:
 - You *implement* an interface, while you *extend* an abstract class.
 The net effect of this is that a class may implement many interfaces while also extending a class.
-- Abstract methods may contain non-constant fields, while interfaces may not.
+- Abstract classes may contain non-constant fields, while interfaces may not.
 - Interfaces may only contain implementation code inside of default or static methods, thus they can't contain methods that need to be shared by class instances in the same way that abstract classes are.
 In particular, any method that needs to use an instance property may not be part of an interface, since interfaces don't have instance properties.
 - Abstract classes should be used to collect and specify behavior by related classes, while an interface should be used to specify related behaviors that may be common across unrelated classes.